-C. Dismissal on Limitations Grounds Is Proper Where, as Here, the Time Bar Is Evident on the Face of the Complaint dividends."), 26 (A.) (Third Amendment breached the implied covenant "by making no 'funds legally available' and eliminating the ability of the GSEs to exercise their sole discretion in determining whether to declare dividends," with later consequences flowing from "operating in compliance with its terms") (quoting Compl. \P 120 (A.)).
+C. Dismissal on Limitations Grounds Is Proper Where, as Here, the Time Bar Is Evident on the Face of the Complaint standards by dismissing the Complaint at the pleadings stage.
+It is axiomatic that exercise their sole discretion in determining whether to declare dividends," with later consequences flowing from "operating in compliance with its terms") (quoting Compl. \P 120 (A.42)).